EVerest/everest-demo/README.md

 # Quick EVerest Demos

 This repository is a repackaging of several simple demos of the [EVerest](https://lfenergy.org/projects/everest/) tech stack.
-Our intent is to showcase the foundational layers of a charging solution that could address interoperability issues in the industry, not to claim that EVerest is complete or ready for most production use cases in its current state.
+Our intent is to showcase the foundational layers of a charging solution that could address interoperability and reliability issues in the industry.
+EVerest is currently in the _early adoption_ stage of the [LF Energy Technical Project Lifecycle](https://wiki.lfenergy.org/display/HOME/Technical+Project+Lifecycle).

 ## What is EVerest?
 [EVerest](https://lfenergy.org/projects/everest/) is a [Linux Foundation Energy](https://lfenergy.org/) project aiming to provide a modular, open-source framework and tech stack for all manner of electric vehicle chargers.
 This mission and architecture mean EVerest is well positioned to serve as the base for a reference implementation of a variety of standards that can drive interoperability in the eMobility space.

 ### Vision
-The Joint Office plans to use EVerest as a baseline from which to collaboratively build reliable interoperability solutions for EV charging. these may include the following:
+The Joint Office plans to use EVerest as a baseline from which to collaboratively build reliable interoperability solutions for EV charging, including:
 - reference implementations for standards driving interoperability between network actors including EVs, EVSEs, and CSMSs
 - interoperability testing tools and test suites
 - simulated EVs, EVSEs, etc. following interoperability best practices.

-### Current Interoperability Feature Highlights
-- Support for protocols/specifications:
+### EVerest currently supports the following standards
 - EN 61851
 - ISO 15118 (AC wired charging)
     - SLAC / ISO 15118-3 in C++
     - ISO 15118-2 AC
 - DC DIN SPEC 70121
 - OCPP 1.6J including profiles and security extensions
 - Partial OCPP 2.0.1 implementation
-    - Modbus
-    - Sunspec

 ### Roadmap Items in Development
 - Full OCPP 2.0.1 / 2.1
 - ISO 15118-20
 - Robust error handling/reporting
-- Smart charging: based on solar generation and dynamic load balancing
-- Remote System Architecture
-- Simulated ISO 15118-20 AC vehicles
-- Many ISO 15118 features

 ## SETUP: access docker